 Do cedar shakes last longer than cedar shingles?

 Generally the life span of a shake is longer than a shingle.
 However, factors listed in the above do affect the life span.
-Talk to a professional Approved Installer or Distributor for more information.
+Talk to a professional Member Contractor/Installer or Distributor for more information.